 The Northumberland Alpaca Championship 2020 will be held at the Northumberland County Show.
 NEBAG (North East and Borders Alpaca Group) are proud to organise and support the alpaca section, and it looks set to build on the great success of last year and be a great show.

-We are very pleased to have secured the expertise of Mary Jo Smith as our judge this year.
+We are very pleased to have secured the expertise of Tim Hey as our judge this year.

-And our entries have closed at a record 146 alpacas which means that you, the audience are in for a real treat, a huge variety of animals to come and see including the usual colour classes and separate classes for multi (Huacaya and Suri) as well as gelding and progeny.
+And our entries last year closed at a record 146 alpacas which means that, the audience had a real treat, a huge variety of animals to come and see including the usual colour classes and separate classes for multi (Huacaya and Suri) as well as gelding and progeny.

 As always we will be holding our young handlers class.
 This is a great opportunity for children, (age 12 and under), to demonstrate their knowledge of alpacas, and show off their alpaca handling and walking skills in the ring.
 We feel it is really important to encourage handlers at this age, as they are our breeder / owners / handlers of the future so what better place to start then at the friendly atmosphere of the Northumberland County Showground.

 Come along and have a go – an alpaca can be provided!